m-labs/migen/doc/fhdl.rst

 Conversion for synthesis
 ************************

 Any FHDL module can be converted into synthesizable Verilog HDL.
-This is accomplished by using the ``convert`` function in the ``verilog`` module.
+This is accomplished by using the ``convert`` function in the ``migen.fhdl.verilog`` module.

 The ``migen.build`` component provides scripts to interface third-party FPGA tools (from Xilinx, Altera and Lattice) to Migen, and a database of boards for the easy deployment of designs.